Toggle menu

 You must meet at least one of the following criteria to show a local connection to Gateshead:

-- employment: you have a current job contract in Gateshead
+• have a current contract of employment in Gateshead

-- education: you are likely to be in education in Gateshead for six months or more
+• likely to be in education in Gateshead for 6 months or more

-- council placement: you have been placed outside of the borough by Gateshead Council
+• been placed out of borough by Gateshead Council

 Exceptions to the rules